KerwinQianJS/GD32C231_CAP_TOUCH/GD32C2x1_Firmware_Library_V1.0.0/Template/readme.txt

 OF SUCH DAMAGE.
 */

-  This example is based on the GD32C231C-EVAL-V1.0 board, it provides a description of SysTick configuration, use of EVAL_COM and key.
+  This example is based on the GD32C231C-EVAL-V1.0 board,it provides a description of how to use Wakeup key to control the LED2.
+The example uses polling mode.
+  Press the key, LED2 will be on.
+Press the Key again, LED2 will be off.

+  On the GD32C231C-EVAL-V1.0 board, the Wakeup key connected to PA0 and the LED2 connected to PD1/PB3.